Judge raises doubts ahead of hearing on Bayer's $2 bln Roundup settlement deal

 By Tom Hals

-May 18 (Reuters) - A federal judge on Tuesday questioned why he should approve a $2 billion proposal by Bayer AG BAYGn.DE that would create a framework for resolving future claims that the company's Roundup weedkiller causes cancer, casting doubt a day before a key hearing on the plan.
+May 18 (Reuters) - A federal judge on Tuesday questioned a $2 billion proposal by Bayer AG BAYGn.DE that would create a framework for resolving future claims that its Roundup weedkiller causes cancer, casting doubt on the plan a day before a key hearing.

-Bayer and class action attorneys are hoping U.S. District Judge Vince Chhabria in San Francisco will give preliminary approval on Wednesday for a settlement that would create a compensation fund for people who get sick years in the future from exposure to Roundup.
+Bayer and class action attorneys hope U.S. District Judge Vince Chhabria in San Francisco will give preliminary approval on Wednesday to create a class of people exposed to Roundup who could get sick in the future.

-The company has said that decades of studies have shown Roundup and its active ingredient glyphosate do not cause cancer and are safe for human use.

-Consumer groups and personal injury lawyers have criticized the plan, which also prevents Roundup users who get non-Hodkin lymphoma from suing for four years and bars them from seeking punitive damages from Bayer.
+The agreement would provide free medical exams and up to $200,000 in compensation if a class member is diagnosed with non-Hodgkin lymphoma, a cancer.

-He also questioned how he would determine if the compensation was adequate and whether he should evaluate the plan against other options, including Bayer adding a cancer warning label to Roundup, something the company has resisted.
+He also wanted to know how he would determine if the compensation was adequate and whether he should evaluate the plan against other options, including Bayer adding a cancer warning label to Roundup, something the company has resisted.

+Chhabria noted in his final question that jury trials have gone very well for plaintiffs.
+Given that, the judge asked why class members should agree to a settlement that requires them to present at future trials a report from a science panel that will spend the next four years determining if Roundup causes cancer.

+"The last question is a killer," said David Noll, a professor at Rutgers Law School.

+Bayer said in a statement that judges often raise questions for parties to address prior to hearings.

+"We look forward to working with the court and the parties through the approval process to ensure the class plan is fair to all parties,” the company said.

-If his main concerns were addressed at the hearing, Chhabria said a second hearing would be scheduled to address smaller concerns.
+Chhabria said if hisnine areas of concern were addressed at the hearing, a second hearing would be scheduled to deal with smaller concerns.

-The company has committed $9.6 billion to settle existing claims that Roundup causes non-Hodgkin lymphoma, a type of blood cancer.
-The plan under consideration by Chhabria would resolve future claims.
+The company in June agreed to commit $9.6 billion to settle the existing 125,000 claims over Roundup, which is separate from the class settlement aimed at resolving future claims.

 Bayer inherited the glyphosate-based herbicide Roundup, and the litigation, as part of a $63 billion acquisition of Monsanto in 2018.